daor95/book-exercise-docs/labmodule05/README-GDA.md

 To achieve this, two new class-scoped variables have been introduced within **SystemPerformanceManager**: `locationID` to store the device’s location, retrieved from the configuration file, and `dataMsgListener` to manage callbacks.
 The `handleTelemetry()` method was modified to capture **CPU and memory utilization** values and store them within a new `SystemPerformanceData` instance, which is then passed to the `handleSystemPerformanceMessage()` method if a listener is registered. `setDataMessageListener()` method was also implemented to enable future callback support.
 Integration test **SystemPerformanceManagerTest** was successful executed.

+- PIOT-GDA-05-003:  In this module, the **DataUtil** class was implemented and refined to handle JSON serialization and deserialization for key data objects in the GDA.
+Using the **Gson** library, we developed conversion methods to transform `ActuatorData`, `SensorData`, `SystemPerformanceData` and `SystemStateData` instances into JSON format and vice versa.
+The **DataUtil** class was structured with eight core methods: four for converting objects to JSON strings and four for reconstructing objects from JSON.
+These methods ensure that system data can be efficiently stored, transmitted, and reloaded while maintaining consistency across the GDA and the CDA.
+Unit test **DataUtilTest** and Integration test **DataIntegrationTest** were executed successfully, being the integration test dependant of the execution of equivalent test in the CDA.

 ### Code Repository and Branch